Skip to content

 config.json

-Stores the task configuration used for training/evaluation.
+Stores the task configuration associated with the training run.

 • split strategy